-Having made the decision to emigrate to Sydney you’re now confronted with a vast array of further choices and decisions to make.
+Emigrating to Sydney?
+You're no doubt thinking about the vast array of choices and decisions to make.
 Not least among them is how to arrange your immigration into New South Wales to optimise your chances of being able to work legally in your desired profession.

 Australian visas and work permits are granted by the Department of Immigration and Citizenship who provide a large number of different visa types according to an immigrants skills, political status and family ties.

 The surest way to attain legal residency and working status when you move to Australia is to obtain a visa which is sponsored by an employer or the state or territory to which you would like to move.